tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 origin.
 The TLS implementation MUST NOT report such connections as successful to the application.
 It additionally MUST ignore all session tickets and session IDs presented by the server.
-These connections are only used to trigger retries, as described in {{client-behavior}}.
+These connections are only used to trigger retries, as described in {{handle-server-response}}.
 This may be implemented, for instance, by reporting a failed connection with a dedicated error code.

 ## Client-Facing Server Behavior {#server-behavior}